bcm-uga/hadaca3/README.md

 * `generate_fake_data.R`: R script to generates fake data.
 It does not take any argument.
 * `clean.sh`: Bash script that deletes temporary file and all data.
 * `generate_data.sh`: Bash script that either take one argument and generates the real data or no argument and execute `generate_fake_data.R`.
 * `prepare2score_locally.sh`: Bash script that generates temporary path and folder used by the ingestion and scoring program when executed locally.
-It depends on `clean.sh` and `generate_data.sh` and therefor **take one optionnal argument** to either generates real data or fake.
+It depends on `clean.sh` and `generate_data.sh` and therefor **takes one optionnal argument** to either generates real data or fake.
 * **`automated_docker_test.sh`**: Bash script that test the ingestion and scoring program locally with the docker container.
-It takes **take one optionnal argument** to either generates real data or fake and executes the following steps:
+It **takes one optionnal argument** to either generates real data or fake and executes the following steps:
     1. Build the docker image.
     2. Generates data with `generate_data.sh`.
     3. Run the submission script to generates a submission program.
-Note: It will create and use the `Program.R` inside the *submissions* folder of the *startink_kit kit*.
+Note: It will create and use the latest `Program.R` inside the *submissions* folder of the local *startink_kit* folder.
     4. Prepare the data to be executed locally with; `prepare2score_locally.sh`.
     5. Execute the ingestion program on docker
     6. Execute the scoring program on docker with the prediction file created with the previous step.
     7. Test the existence of the output file *accuracy.rds*.
 If this file exist: it is a sucess, otherwise it is a failure and the script stop here.
 In that case the file *logs* contain potentially usefull informations to debug.
-    8. If the test was a sucess, `clean.sh` is exectued.
+    8. If the previous test was a sucess, `clean.sh` is exectued.
 * **`generate_bundle.sh`**: Bash script that will generates data and creates *bundle.zip* with all its dependancies. *bundle.zip* is ready to be uploaded on Codabench, under benchmark, management and then the green bouton upload.
-It also takes **take one optionnal argument** to either generates real data or fake
+It also **takes one optionnal argument** to either generates real or fake data.

 ## Download git: